LEARN ABOUT MEMBERSHIP

 97% of U.S. homes lack basic accessibility features.

-A grab bar, installed the right way, into framing, holds hundreds of pounds.
+A grab bar, installed the right way — anchored into solid structure — holds hundreds of pounds.
 It holds when it's needed most — the unexpected slip, the moment of dizziness getting up, the step over the tub edge when the knees don't quite cooperate.
 The marathon runner who just ran twenty-six miles benefits from it as much as the grandmother recovering from surgery.
 Safety, when it's built in, is universal.

 The resistance to making this a standard sounds eerily familiar to anyone who's read Nader.
 It'll look institutional.
 It'll hurt resale value.
 It'll make homes too expensive.
 The government shouldn't mandate design choices.
 We heard every one of these arguments when seat belts were first proposed.
 And one by one, they fell away, because the bodies kept piling up.